Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Empirical Evaluation

-Table~\ref{tab:ablation1} presents the average performance of DACA, W/o\_CL\_CA, and W/o\_CL in evaluation scenario 1, along with their respective standard deviations (in parentheses), across 25 experiments.
-As reported, the performance of W/o\_CL\_CA is significantly inferior to that of DACA, due to the removal of the concept alignment module.
-More specifically, W/o\_CL\_CA trails DACA by 13.22\% in recall and 10.62\% in F1-score, which collectively demonstrate the contribution of the concept alignment module to the performance of DACA.
-Furthermore, W/o\_CL performs significantly worse than DACA but comparable to W/o\_CL\_CA.
-It is noted that W/o\_CL has the concept alignment sub-module while omitting the contrastive learning sub-module.
-The comparison results thus show that, to realize the benefits of the concept alignment sub-module, it must be coupled with the contrastive learning sub-module.
+Table~\ref{tab:ablation1} presents the average performance of DACA, W/o\_SF\_CSM, and W/o\_SF in the evaluation scenario of completely unlabeled COVID domain, along with their respective standard deviations (in parentheses), across 25 experiments.
+As reported, the performance of W/o\_SF\_CSM is significantly inferior to that of DACA, due to the removal of the concept alignment module.
+More specifically, W/o\_SF\_CSM trails DACA with precision decreased from 0.716 to 0.650, recall decreased from 0.745 to 0.658, F1-score decreased from 0.719 to 0.650, and F2-score decreased from 0.739 to 0.656. which collectively demonstrate the contribution of the concept alignment module to the performance of DACA.
+Furthermore, W/o\_SF performs significantly worse than DACA but comparable to W/o\_SF\_CSM.
+It is noted that W/o\_SF has the concept shift mitigation submodule while omitting the similarity function submodule.
+The comparison results thus show that, to realize the benefits of the concept shift mitigation submodule, it must be coupled with the similarity function submodule.
 This empirical finding is in line with the theoretical analysis in Section \ref{sec:4.1}, which defines concept shift over source domain instances and their corresponding nearest target domain instances.
-Therefore, to mitigate concept shift, we need a suitable similarity function that measures similarities between instances in an appropriate representation space.
-And the similarity function is learned by the contrastive learning sub-module.
-Table \ref{tab:ablation2} reports the results of the ablation study in evaluation scenario 2, consistent with our findings from the ablation study in evaluation scenario 1.
-Overall, the ablation studies in both scenarios demonstrate the significant contribution of its concept alignment module to the performance of our method.
-Moreover, the ablation studies show that it is appropriate to design this module with two sub-modules: contrastive learning and concept alignment.
+Therefore, to mitigate concept shift, we need a suitable similarity function that measures similarities between instances in an appropriate representation space, which is realized by the similarity function submodule.
+We also evaluate the relative contributions of the covariate alignment and concept alignment modules by removing each module individually from DACA.
+The results show that the concept alignment module contributes more to the performance of DACA than the covariate alignment module.
+Overall, the ablation study demonstrates the significant contribution of the concept alignment module to the performance of our method.
+Moreover, the ablation study shows that it is appropriate to design this module with two submodules: similarity function and concept shift mitigation.